What’s our mission?

 Ira SenGupta was on the founding board of CCHCP and served as its Executive Director for 25 years.
 After her recent retirement, she continues to serve CCHCP as Senior Advisor.
 Ira has actively contributed to the field of culturally and linguistically appropriate services as a national trainer, researcher, and facilitator of community conversations.
 An inspirational speaker, she brings to her work a genuine passion, an energetic style, and applicable tools.
 Ira is multilingual and has deep roots in the communities accessing health and social services.
 She is a Fellow of the combined Leadership program of the Disparities Solutions Center at Massachusetts General Hospital and Harvard Medical School.
 She has most recently served on two national committees on standards for training in the language access field.
 Most notably, Ira conducted three significant pieces of qualitative research that were both national and local in scope with the goal of examining the barriers our emerging communities face in accessing health care.
 Outside of CCHCP, Ira is expanding her work in Equity & Inclusion, and enjoying the additional time she now has to contribute to the lives of her four grandchildren.

 Bryon is an advisor for CCHCP’s Equity and Inclusion Programs.
 Bryon is the Equity, Diversity and Inclusion Director for La Clinica Health, a Federally Qualified Health Care Center in Medford, OR.
 He also supports the work of Jackson Care Connect, a Coordinator Care Organization (CCO), serving members in Jackson County, Oregon.
+Bryon was recently selected to serve on the Health Center Workforce Diversity Data and Metrics National Advisory Group being convened by the National Association of Community Health Centers (NACHC) in collaboration with The George Washington University (GWU) Fitzhugh Mullan Institute for Health Work Force Equity.
 He is a skilled and trained communicator with a passion for sharing principles of equity and inclusion with an emphasis on building and sustaining relationships.
 With 25 years of leadership in the nonprofit sector, Bryon has developed a passion for value-based service.
 He holds a B.A. degree from the University of Illinois at Springfield in Communication, with an emphasis in Meaning Systems.
 For many years, he worked in Public Radio, as an administrator and broadcaster, before accepting a leadership role in health care administration.
 While in health care, Bryon worked to improve service to patients, and chaired the organization’s Equity, Diversity, and Inclusion Council.
 Through lived experience and extensive training, Bryon has developed expertise in creating and teaching E&I curriculum that focuses on a connections-based philosophy for eliminating inequities.
-His history of accomplishments in health care, E&I training, broadcast communication, and two years helping to rebuild the CCHCP Equity and Inclusion Program, coalesced to prepare him for the next step in his pursuit of excellence in equity and inclusion, in support of the vulnerable and disenfranchised.
+His history of accomplishments in health care, training, communications, and two years as the director of CCHCP's Equity and Inclusion Program, coalesced to prepare him for the next step in his pursuit of excellence in equity and inclusion, in support of the vulnerable and disenfranchised.

 Alexandra Collier is a social justice advocate with 15 years experience partnering with companies and non-profits to build meaningful relationship and curate successful stewardship strategies in alignment with mission and long-term goals.
 Her strongest focus is on diversity, inclusion and equity with a passion for empowering and supporting children, young people, people with accessibility challenges, women of color and marginalized groups.
 Through her consultancy firm, Collier Consulting, Alexandra has collaborated with stakeholders such as Planned Parenthood, University of Washington and Radio Nederlands Worldwide across Asia, Europe, East Africa and North America.
-A specialist at building and cultivating individual and corporate relationships to make a real impact.
+A specialist at building and cultivating individual and corporate relationships to make a real impact, Alexandra is currently on the board of directors for North Helpline and a supporter of Ballard Food Bank.
 Alexandra is committed to challenging inequity and injustice for all through creation of high level strategic partnerships, strong communication, spearheading team cohesion and collaborating with stakeholders locally, nationally and internationally.
 Alexandra was born and raised just outside London, and has been a resident of Seattle for seven years where she enjoys easy access to the ocean, hiking, skiing and snuggling up with her two cats in the winter.

 Board of Directors